Suella Braverman challenges critics to oust her in asylum row

 But Labour said Ms Braverman was not fit for office and undermined Rishi Sunak's claim he was bringing integrity back to government.

+Labour's shadow home secretary Yvette Cooper said decision-making at the Home Office had "collapsed" on Ms Braverman's watch and asked how "anyone is supposed to have confidence" in her.

+Ms Braverman was reappointed as home secretary only days after quitting over a security breach - but the decisions she made in her first stint in the job are coming under intense scrutiny.

-Some 4,000 people are being held at a processing centre at the disused airport in Manston, Kent.
+Some 4,000 people are being held at the Marston asylum processing centre, which is only designed to accommodate 1,600 people.

 Hundreds of people were moved there on Sunday after a fire attack at a separate migrant facility in Dover.

-Sir Roger Gale, one of the Tory MPs in Kent, said the situation in Manston was "wholly unacceptable" and suggested it may have "developed deliberately".
+He said the Manston site "operated absolutely magnificently and very efficiently indeed until five weeks ago".

+Sources have told the BBC the home secretary was warned by officials the government was acting outside the law by failing to provide alternative accommodation.

-But making a statement in Parliament, Ms Braverman said "I have never ignored legal advice" by keeping people detained at Manston for longer than necessary.
+But in a bullish statement in Parliament, Ms Braverman said "I have never ignored legal advice" by keeping people detained at Manston for longer than necessary.

 The home secretary told MPs she was determined to address the backlog in asylum claims and the number of migrants living in hotels.

+So far this year 39,898 people have made the dangerous journey from France on small boats, putting pressure on the UK's asylum system.

-She said: "The British people deserve to know which party is serious about stopping the invasion on our southern coast."
+Ms Braverman said the current system is "broken" and "out of control", adding: "The British people deserve to know which party is serious about stopping the invasion on our southern coast."

-"I'm determined to do whatever it takes," Ms Braverman said.
+"I'm determined to do whatever it takes," she went on.
 "That is why I'm in government.
 That's why some people would prefer to be rid of me."

 She then paused as her statement was interrupted by heckles from opposition MPs, before adding: "Let them try."

-The latest row has increased the pressure on Ms Braverman, who is also facing questions over the use of her personal email for government business.
+The row has increased the pressure on Ms Braverman, who is also facing questions over the use of her personal email for government business.

-She was forced to resign as home secretary over the breach when Liz Truss was prime minister but was reappointed six days later by Mr Sunak.
+She was forced to resign as home secretary over the breach when Liz Truss was prime minister but was reappointed six days later by her successor, Mr Sunak.

 Mr Sunak has faced questions over his decision to reappoint Ms Braverman, so soon after she quit for breaching ministerial rules.